Issued 15 December 2017

 - Investments in listed real-estate which exceed 10 % ownership are subject to enhanced company due diligence.

-- Implementation of investment decisions shall ensure fair treatment of funds and portfolios.
+- Implementation of investment decisions shall ensure fair and equitable treatment of funds and portfolios.

 - Trade execution shall, where feasible, be separated from investment decisions.